konard/OpenProducer/README.md

-# GitHub Issue Bot (OpenProducer Meta-Bot)
+# OpenProducer - GitHub Issue Orchestrator Bot

-> Laravel-based GitHub bot that acts as an orchestrator, breaking down large specifications into manageable issues using AI
+> Laravel-based GitHub bot that intelligently breaks down large specifications into manageable issues using AI

 ## 📋 Overview

-This is an autonomous GitHub bot built with Laravel 10+ that serves as a **meta-bot** or **orchestrator** for other AI agents.
-Simply mention `@xierongchuan` in an issue with your requirements, and the bot will intelligently break down large specifications into smaller, actionable issues for other agents to solve.
+OpenProducer is an autonomous GitHub bot built with Laravel 11+ that serves as a **meta-bot** or **orchestrator** for development teams.
+Simply mention `@TheOpenProducerBot` in an issue with your requirements, and the bot will intelligently break down large specifications into smaller, actionable issues.

-The bot uses OpenAI-compatible APIs (including ZAI GLM 4.6) to analyze requirements and automatically determine the optimal task breakdown.
+The bot supports multiple AI providers (OpenAI, Gemini, ZAI GLM 4.6, and any OpenAI-compatible API) to analyze requirements and automatically determine the optimal task breakdown.

 **Key Features:**
 - 🎯 **Intelligent task orchestration**: Automatically breaks down large specs into manageable issues
 - 🧠 **AI-powered analysis**: Determines optimal number of sub-tasks based on complexity
-- 🚀 **Simple mention-based triggering**: Just use `@xierongchuan` - no complex commands needed
+- 🚀 **Simple mention-based triggering**: Just use `@TheOpenProducerBot` - no complex commands needed
-- 🔌 OpenAI-compatible API integration (ZAI GLM 4.6 by default)
+- 🔌 Multiple AI providers: OpenAI, Gemini, ZAI GLM 4.6, and any OpenAI-compatible API
 - 🔒 Security-first: NO file modifications in target repositories
 - ✅ Dry-run mode with confirmation workflow
 - 🔄 Rollback support for created issues